tranquilLake/git/readme.txt

-create a new branck is quick & simple. merge with out fast forward. there is a new line when i learn stash.
+create a new branck is quick & simple. merge with out fast forward. there is a new line when i learn stash. there is two new line when i learn stash.